mjansson/rpmalloc/README.md

 __rpmalloc_initialize__ : Call at process start to initialize the allocator

-__rpmalloc_initialize_config__ : Optional entry point to call at process start to initialize the allocator with a custom memory mapping backend and/or memory page size
+__rpmalloc_initialize_config__ : Optional entry point to call at process start to initialize the allocator with a custom memory mapping backend, memory page size and mapping granularity.

 __rpmalloc_finalize__: Call at process exit to finalize the allocator

 __rpmalloc_thread_initialize__: Call at each thread start to initialize the thread local data for the allocator

 __rpmalloc_thread_finalize__: Call at each thread exit to finalize and release thread cache back to global cache

+__rpmalloc_config__: Get the current runtime configuration of the allocator

 Then simply use the __rpmalloc__/__rpfree__ and the other malloc style replacement functions.
 Remember all allocations are 16-byte aligned, so no need to call the explicit rpmemalign/rpaligned_alloc/rpposix_memalign functions unless you need greater alignment, they are simply wrappers to make it easier to replace in existing code.